 And the Sunday morning sermons pander to their lust

 The fallen face of Jesus is choking in the dust

 Heaven only knows in which God they can trust

 - Crapsack World: Mississippi according to "Here's To The State of Mississippi".
 It is depicted as a state where murder is prevalent, the citizens are apathetic to the killings, the schools teach hatred, the police is brutal and corrupt, the churches are tolerating injustice, the judiciary is morally compromised and so is the government who had left the U.S. Constitution "drowning in an ocean of decay."

 - Deep South: "Here's to the State of Mississippi".

-Their bellies bounce inside them as they knock you to the floor
+And their bellies bounce inside them while they knock you to the floor

-Behind their broken badges there are murderers and more.
+And behind their broken badges, there are murderers and more.

 - Folk Music: He was an important figure in the '60s folk revival.

 - Friendly Rival: For a while with Bob Dylan, though as Dylan moved away from folk music and became more successful and Ochs' mental health issues surfaced, their relationship turned into We Used to Be Friends.
 They reconciled later in Ochs' life, though.
 He even briefly appears in Dylan's film Renaldo and Clara.